bridgecrew-perf6/azure-deploy-1/README.md

 # azure-deploy

 Node Hello World app deployed to Azure Cloud using Azure Container Registry with Github Actions configured to build and deploy on each push to github repo.
+Frontend deployed using dockerhub to explore different options.

 Backend (Node):
 https://helloworldebiznes.azurewebsites.net/